XeonXE534/Kitsunari/README.md

 ## Why Kitsunari?

 While excellent CLI tools like ani-cli and anipy-cli exist, Kitsunari focuses on the **user experience**.
-It provide a modern, intuitive interface that makes anime discovery and watching more enjoyable, while leveraging proven backends for reliability.
+It provides a modern, intuitive interface that makes anime discovery and watching more enjoyable, while leveraging proven backends for reliability.

 ## Contributing